Skip to main content

 Personal data must be processed lawfully, fairly and in a transparent manner.

-The States of Guernsey have a professional relationship with a third party supplier, Agilisys Guernsey Ltd., who provide support to and carry out maintenance on the IT infrastructure of the organisation.
+The States of Guernsey have a professional relationship with a third-party supplier, Agilisys Guernsey Ltd., who provide support to and carry out maintenance on the IT infrastructure of the organisation.
 For Agilisys to carry out the function they are contracted to provide, there will be instances where they may have sight of your personal data.
-Shared Services will only provide Agilisys with access to your personal data where there is a legitimate and lawful purpose for this access to be given in line with Schedule 2 of the Data Protection (Bailiwick of Guernsey) Law, 2017 and our internal policies and directives.
+The Controller will only provide Agilisys with access to your personal data where there is a legitimate and lawful purpose for this access to be given in line with Schedule 2 of the Data Protection (Bailiwick of Guernsey) Law, 2017 and our internal policies and directives.

 2. Purpose limitation